EDIorg/workshops/Online_data_publishing_7-11June2020/Logistics.md

 **Good practices when participating in an online workshop**

 * Keep bandwidth high by closing unnecessary applications
-* Keepyour video turned on
+* Keep your video turned on

 **Other applications and software**